nicholastn1/sales-calculator/README.md

 ## Technical Decisions and Additional Features

-Beyond the basic requirements, several technical decisions were made to enhance code quality, maintainability, and professional standards:
+Besides the basic requirements, several technical decisions were made to enhance code quality, maintainability, and professional standards:

 ### Configuration Management